LUFA199x/Projects/README.md

 # I have utilized Kubernetes as the hosting platform for a system based on microservices architecture.
-Additionally, I have implemented an Infrastructure as Code (IaaC) tool to automate the provisioning process and optimize the deployment workflow, ensuring that service deployments are both fast and consistent.
+Additionally, I have implemented an Infrastructure as Code (IaC) tool to automate the provisioning process and optimize the deployment workflow, ensuring that service deployments are both fast and consistent.

 ### Setup Details according to the Project memo